DOI-USGS/ds-pipelines-targets-2-course/responses/15-undoc-file.md

 tar_target(map_of_sites, make_a_map(metadata_file = "1_fetch/in/my_metadata.csv"))
 ```

-As a rule, unless you are purposefully trying to hide changes in a file from the dependency manager, do not put filepaths in the body of a function. :end:
+As a general rule, do not put filepaths in the body of a function. :end:

 ---